numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 that NumPy has millions of users, so "no one will do or use this" is very likely incorrect.

-Benefits include improved functionality, usability and performance, as well as lower maintenance cost and improved future extensibility.
+Benefits of proposed changes can include improved functionality, usability and performance, as well as lower maintenance cost and improved future extensibility.

 Fixes for clear bugs are exempt from this backwards compatibility policy.
 However in case of serious impact on users (e.g. a downstream library doesn't